delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 Please do contribute procedures, functions and type or constant definitions to the on-line Code Snippets database.

-You can submit routines from your user-defined database using the "Database |
+You can submit routines from your user-defined database using the "Snippets |
 Submit Routines" menu option.
 Otherwise please send your code via the DelphiDabbler contact page at http://www.delphidabbler.com/contact